 The Phantom system supports SQL CE databases, typically used on a PC.
-Note - SQL CE has a 4 Gb file size limitation.
 Phantom also supports SQL and MySQL databases, usually resident on a server.

 - DigivibeMX Phantom software is required to manage the database and analyze sensor data. - EI-Monitor software, which relays data from the gateways to the local database, also needs to be installed, preferably on the same PC/server as the database. - The gateways send data to El-Monitor on Ethernet TCP port 11050. - The EI Monitor software relays data to the local database on TCP port 1433 for SQL servers, or TCP Port 3306 for MySQL servers. - Static or Dynamic (DHCP) IP addressing is supported.
-When Static addressing is selected, the DNS server can also be configured. - If the EI-Monitor and the Phantom gateways are configured in separate VLANs or subnets, routing between them must be established. - The Web Portal (app.eianalytics.com) and the WiSER VIBE Pro app for IOS/Android are not supported with local databases. - Notifications via email/WiSER VIBE Pro app are not supported with local databases.
+When Static addressing is selected, the DNS server can also be configured. - If the EI-Monitor and the Phantom gateways are configured in separate VLANs or subnets, routing between them must be established. - The Web Portal (app.eianalytics.com) and the WiSER VIBE app for IOS/Android are not supported with local databases. - Notifications via email/WiSER VIBE app are not supported with local databases.